rust-lang/rust/text/0000-union.md

 # Summary
 [summary]: #summary

-Provide native support for C-compatible unions, defined via a built-in syntax macro `union!`.
+Provide native support for C-compatible unions, defined via a new "contextual keyword" `union`, without breaking any existing code that uses `union` as an identifier.

 # Motivation
 [motivation]: #motivation